alexanderkoller/pergamon/src/bibtypst.typ

   })
 }

-// Checks whether "it" is a reference (type `ref`) to an item in the bibliography.
-// If yes, it retrieves the metadata for that bib item and calls `citation-content`
-// on it; citation-content: dictionary => content.
-// Otherwise, it evaluates `other-content` on the ref item itself; by default,
-// it simply returns the ref item unchanged.
-//
-// We recognize references to items in the bibliography by the fact
-// that they point to a "metadata" element with a dictionary value that
-// contains "kind = reference-data".
-This dictionary value is passed as the
-// argument to `citation-content`.

 /// Helper function that conditionally renders a reference to a bibliography entry.
 /// The first argument is assumed to be a Typst #link("https://typst.app/docs/reference/model/ref/")[ref]
 /// element, obtained e.g. as the argument of a show rule.
 If this `ref` is a citation
-/// pointing to a bibliography entry managed by Bibtypst, the function passes the metadata
+/// pointing to a bibliography entry managed by Pergamon, the function passes the metadata
 /// of this bib entry to the `citation-content` function and returns the content this
 /// function generated.
 Otherwise, the `ref` is passed to `other-content` for further processing.
 ///